saulspatz/Kakuro/readme.txt

 This project is concerned with kakuro. or cross sums puzzles.
-A kakuro puzzle is like a crossword puzzle, but instead of instead of letters you fill in numbers.
+A kakuro puzzle is like a crossword puzzle, but instead of letters you fill in numbers.
 The clues are the totals that the numbers in a particular sum have to come to.
 Each number is a single difit from 1 to 9, and the numbers in each sum must all be different.